 - 1. An indoor Track is defined as a racecourse within an outdoor or indoor facility provided with two straightaways of the same length and with two symmetrical bends having the same radius. - 2.
 A minimum unobstructed skating surface of 20M wide x 40M long must be used at qualifying speed championship meets to conform to the minimum of 70 to 100-meter track.
 The skating Surface must be in excellent condition, and must be clean.
 All speed track markings are to be accurate and clearly visible.
 Wheel coatings or traction substances may not be painted on or otherwise applied to the wheels used at official qualifying or national championships. - 3.
 All World championships must be skated on a 100m flat track preferably wood with a polyurethane coating.
-If A Federation wishes to run a world championship on a smaller track, it will be allowed with the contention that the only track that will be able to recognize a World Record will be on a 100M track as noted.
-A World championship may be skated on a concrete surface as long as it is coated with an approved coating by World Skate. - 4.
-The existing tracks may be approved and sanctioned, according to the opinion of the World Skate, notwithstanding the Rules of this Rule book.
+A World championship may be skated on a concrete surface - 4.
+The existing tracks may be approved and sanctioned, according to the opinion of the WORLD SKATE, notwithstanding the Rules of this Rule book.